robbiebroughton/Optimisation_MC2BIS-/README.md

 3) On each customer profile tune scenario one
 4) Repeat for all scenarios

+See Wiki for details

 ## **Still To Do**
+- Find optimal cut off value for best model of Cluster 1
+- Develop stage 2 optimisation and link in subgroup discovery algorithm with this (to generate data driven rules instead of knowledge based)
+3)

 ## **Issues That Arose And Improvements To Be Made**